Authorities investigate explosion at Florida shopping plaza

 PLANTATION, Fla.
-(AP) — Police and firefighters are investigation an explosion at a Florida shopping plaza that injured multiple people.
+(AP) — Police and firefighters are investigating an explosion at a Florida shopping plaza that injured multiple people.

 The explosion happened Saturday morning at a shopping center in Plantation, west of Fort Lauderdale in Broward County.
 The blast sent large pieces of debris about 100 yards (about 91 meters) across the street.